 For two years, I taught in Cape Town, South Africa.
 My students, who were from townships right outside Cape Flats, had the opportunity to attend a boarding academy, which was a safer environment than other nearby schools.
 Most of them had not been exposed to much technology, and because their first language was Xhosa, English was often a struggle.
-But I wanted to get them excited about writing.
-Enter digital storytelling.
+But I wanted to get them excited about writing and the way I went about it was through digital storytelling.

 Using digital media, such as audio, images and video, to tell a story was an exciting learning process for both my students and me.
 We had only eight computers for 36 kids, and it was messy.
 It took about a month to really do it right.
 But along the way, my students became completely engaged in the process as they used skills high on Bloom's Taxonomy, learned some valuable tech tips and discovered a lot about themselves.